New

 • Planet - A planet is a very large sphere of rock or gas that orbits a star.

-• Dwarf planet - A dwarf planet is a large round object that orbits a star, but is not big enough to be a planet.
+• Dwarf planet - A dwarf planet is a large, round object that orbits a star but is not big enough to clear its orbital path of other debris.

 • Solar system - Our solar system includes the Sun and all the objects in orbit around the Sun.